zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 - <a href="#5.13">Decommission a server for an MGT, MDT, or OST</a>
 - <a href="#5.14">Removing an unwanted server profile</a>

-In addition to the links above, see <a href="Advanced_Topics_10_0.md/#10.0">Advanced topics</a>.

-<a id="5.1"></a>
-## Increase a file system's storage capacity
+## <a id="5.1"></a>Increase a file system's storage capacity

 Perform the following procedures to increase a file system's storage capacity.
 This section applies to managed, high-availability file systems.
-For instructions on increasing the capacity a monitored file system, see <a href="Detect_and_monitor_existing_LFS_7_0.md/#7.0">Detect and monitor existing Lustre file systems</a>.
+For instructions on increasing the capacity a monitored file system, see [Detect and monitor existing Lustre file systems](Detect_and_monitor_existing_LFS_7_0.md/#7.0).

 **Add a storage server**